cfpb/design-system/docs/pages/links.md

           <p>Here's the <a href="#">default link style</a>.
 For reference, here's the <a href="#" class="hover">hover link style</a>.
 Train your eyes on the <a href="#" class="focus">focused link style</a>.
 Jump to the <a href="#" class="active">active link style</a>.
 We’ve all been to the <a href="#" class="visited">visited link style</a>.</p>
+        variation_description:
-        variation_description: Inline links appear within a line of text or other inline elements.
+          Inline links appear within a line of text or other inline elements.
 Inline links are underlined and retain a consistent appearance across all screen widths.
         variation_name: Inline link
+        variation_implementation:
-        variation_implementation: "Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
-To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width: 1px;` to the link."
+          'Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
+To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width: 1px;` to the link.'
-        variation_specs: ""
+        variation_specs: ''
       - variation_is_deprecated: false
         variation_name: Standalone link
+        variation_description:
-        variation_description: Standalone links sit on their own line.
+          Standalone links sit on their own line.
 At larger screen widths, standalone links are medium weight and underlined.
 At smaller screen widths, standalone links convert to full block links with top and bottom borders that have a finger-friendly touch area.